ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 	```

 <info-box>
-	We recommend using the official {@link framework/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
+	We recommend using the official {@link framework/development-tools/inspector CKEditor&nbsp;5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

 ## Contribute

-The source code of the feature is available on GitHub in [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-media-embed](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-media-embed).
+The source code of the feature is available on GitHub at [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-media-embed](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-media-embed).